sjtuxiang/VitisSeedOmics/README.md

 If you use these scripts, please cite the associated manuscript:

-> *Multi-omics and explainable machine learning identify key enzymatic associated with flavonoid biosynthesis in grape seeds*
+> *Multi-omics and explainable machine learning identify key enzymes associated with flavonoid biosynthesis in grape seeds*

 Author list, journal information, and DOI will be added after publication.